sabeechen/hassio-google-drive-backup/README.md

 ### Can I exclude specific sub-folders from my snapshot?

-The addon uses the supervisor to create snapshots, and the supervisor only permits you to include or exclude the 4 main folders (home assistant configuration, share, SSL, and local addons).
+The addon uses the supervisor to create snapshots, and the supervisor only permits you to include or exclude the 5 main folders (home assistant configuration, share, SSL, media, and local addons).
 Excluding specific subfolders, or only including specific subfolders from a snapshot isn't possible today.